martin-dimi/Moviest/README.md

 # Movies App

 ## Description
-Android application designed to browse the most viewed movies or most popular.
+Android application designed to browse the most viewed/most popular movies, depending on the user.
 By clicking on a movie poster, it leads to a Details screen, which shows Rating, Release date, Description, Trailer and User reviews for the selected movie.
 You can also add movies to a favourites list by clicking on the favourites button, for later offline display.
 Fetches movie data from movieDB.com.